 8. How can I receive a scholarship from TUW?

 The Military Achievement Scholarship — This scholarship provides between 20% to 40% off tuition depending on the degree level.
-In addition, the scholarship awards students with 100% scholarship for up to 3 courses.

 As long as an enrolled student maintains scholarship eligibility, they will receive the scholarship award for their entire degree plan.
 TUW does not guarantee the availability of the scholarship at all times for new students.
 Please contact us today for more information.